thecodingmachine/graphqlite/docs/features.md

 ## Features

 * Create a complete GraphQL API by simply annotating your PHP classes
-* Framework agnostic, but Symfony bundle available!
+* Framework agnostic, but Symfony, Laravel and PSR-15 bindings available!
-* Comes with batteries included: queries, mutations, mapping of arrays / iterators, file uploads, extendable types and more!
+* Comes with batteries included: queries, mutations, mapping of arrays / iterators, file uploads, security, validation, extendable types and more!

 ## Basic example